genosdagreat/genosdagreat/README.md

 - 👋 Hi, I’m @genosdagreat
-- 👀 I’m interested in learning the lifecylce of an application
+- 👀 I’m Looking for collaboarte with other developers
-- 🌱 I’m currently learning Angular, CSS and Html
+- 🌱 I know React, Javscript, HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on React projects
 - 📫 You can reach me at joseph_egbo@yahoo.com

 <!---